 Cardiff and Vale University Health Board's purpose is to care for people and keep people well.
-The Annual Report will outline the work of Cardiff and Vale University Health Board (the Health Board), highlight some of its key achievements and demonstrate how it listens to the views of its population, implementing many of these as part of its ambitious 10-year strategy: "Shaping our Future Wellbeing Strategy".
-The Health Board's priorities, key objectives and plans are set out in the reports presented to the Board and its Committees and provide an overview of what we are doing well and the extent to which engagement with the public, patients and staff helps in improving performance.
+The Annual Report will outline the work of Cardiff and Vale University Health Board (the Health Board), highlight some of our key achievements and demonstrate how we are listening to the views and needs of our population, implementing many of these as part of our ambitious 10-year strategy: "Shaping our Future Wellbeing Strategy".
+Our priorities, key objectives and plans are set out in our plans and the reports presented to the Board and its Committees and provide an overview of what we are doing well and how we are listening to our public, patients and staff in order to achieve the strategy.